Datahead2007/FCS_001/README.md

-RC Flight Control System:
+Open-Source-RC-Control

 Misc.
 Processing and Arduino applications I've created for a open source prototype of a ground based control platform for my RC airplanes.
+However, system can me used for ground based RC plateforms as well.
+I the future I may create s interface for ground based units.
+For now I am concentrating on airial systems.

 PROJECT GOALS: To produce a fully functional flight control system for my RC model airplanes.
+Where one can control the RC plateform from their computer, while recieving data back from the unit.

 The project will includes schematics, sketches and libraries needed to create a fully functional flight control system with Altitude indicator, Altimeter, Compass and heading gages along with a in flight real time video feed